RoliSoft/Host-Scanner/README.md

   * Ability to use external tools for all the scanning needs, instead of the built-in scanners.
 Currently Nmap support is implemented, more to follow if needed.

 * Online sources
-  * Passive reconnaissance by fetching already available data from relevant services intended for security researchers.
+  * Support for passive reconnaissance by fetching already available data from relevant services intended for security researchers.
 Currently Shodan and Censys are supported.

 * Unit tests
   * All features are covered by unit tests which are run on three platforms in order to ensure utmost stability and portability.